 The training provided by the Veterans Consortium comes through a free day-long seminar which teaches attendees about veterans law and effective representation at the U.S. Court of Appeals for Veterans Claims (CAVC).

 As noted, a lawyer/professor/law student who attends this training must agree to represent a veteran (or a surviving family member of a veteran) before the CAVC.
 Cases can take up to a year to complete and take about 50 to 60 hours if they do not require participation in an oral argument.
 Only about 1% of cases go to oral argument.

 Any clinical advisor wishing to become involved in a clinical program or needing further information can contact Louis J. George, Director of Outreach & Education at firstname.lastname@example.org or David Myers, Director of Case Evaluation & Placement at David.Myers@vetsprobono.org.
 If you’d like your law clinic or program to be added to our list (below), please send a description of your clinic’s mission and contact information to email@example.com.

-Additionally, if you are considering starting a veterans law school clinic or service program, we strongly recommend contacting a few of the many clinics already in operation.
-Below is a list of the clinics that have worked with the Veterans Consortium Pro Bono Program:
+Additionally, if you are considering starting a veterans law school clinic or service program, we strongly recommend contacting a few of the many clinics already in operation: